Jill Sterkel

-Jill Ann Sterkel (born May 27, 1961) is an American former competition swimmer, Olympic champion, former world record-holder, and water polo player.
-Sterkel won four medals in three Olympic Games spanning twelve years from 1976 through 1988.
-She was the women's head coach of the Texas Longhorns swimming and diving team at the University of Texas at Austin from 1993 to 2006.
+Jill Ann Sterkel (born May 27, 1961) is an American former competition swimmer for the University of Texas, an Olympic champion, former world record-holder, and water polo player.
+Sterkel won four medals in three Olympic Games spanning twelve years from 1976 through 1988, and was the first American woman to qualify for four Olympic games.
+She later served as the women's head coach for her alma mater, the Texas Longhorns swimming and diving team at the University of Texas at Austin from 1993 to 2006.

 Early swimming

 Sterkel was born in Hacienda Heights, California, where she swam for Glen A. Wilson High School, graduating in 1979.
-She began swimming with the highly competitive El Monte Aquatics Club around the age of 10 under Coach Don LaMont and continued through her High School Senior year, officially swimming for the Club outside of the High School swimming season.
+She began swimming with the highly competitive El Monte Aquatics Club around the age of 10 under club founder and Coach Don LaMont and continued through her High School Senior year, officially swimming for the Club outside of the High School swimming season.

 In March, 1979, in her High School Senior year, Sterkel set an American age group record of 49.55 seconds in 100-yard freestyle at the Southern California Invitational Swim Meet.
 She later set an American age group record in the 100-yard butterfly of 53.76 at the National AAU Short Course Championships at East Los Angeles College in April, 1979.
 In High School, she typically swam two practices a day totaling around 4 hours, and weight trained three days a week.
+Sterkel's Wilson High Swim team was undefeated in her Senior year.
 Her Wilson High School swim team went undefeated through March of her Senior year, with champion swimmer Mary Birdsell as another team member.